peteroupc/peteroupc.github.io/bernoulli.md

     3. What is the distribution function (CDF) of the first generated number given that _n_ is odd, or that _n_ is even?

     Obviously, these answers depend on the specific permutation class and/or distributions _D_ and _E_.
 Thus, answers that work only for particular classes and/or distributions are welcome.
 See also my Stack Exchange question [**Probabilities arising from permutations**](https://stats.stackexchange.com/questions/499864/probabilities-arising-from-permutations).
-2. I request expressions of mathematical functions that can be expressed in any of the following ways:
+2. To apply some of the general algorithms for Bernoulli factories, I request expressions of mathematical functions that can be expressed in any of the following ways:
     - Series expansions for continuous functions that equal 0 or 1 at the points 0 and 1.
-These are required for Mendo's algorithm for [**certain power series**](#Certain_Power_Series).
     - Series expansions for alternating power series whose coefficients are all in the interval [0, 1] and form a nonincreasing sequence.
-This is required for another class of power series.
     - Series expansions with non-negative coefficients and for which bounds on the truncation error are available.
     - Upper and lower bound approximations that converge to a given constant.
 These upper and lower bounds must be nonincreasing or nondecreasing, respectively.
     - Sequences of approximating functions (such as rational functions) that converge from above and below to a given function.
 These sequences must be nonincreasing or nondecreasing, respectively (but the approximating functions themselves need not be).
+    - Simple [**continued fractions**](#Continued_Fractions) that express useful constants.
-    - To apply the algorithms for [**general factory functions**](#General_Factory_Functions), what is needed are two sequences of polynomials written in Bernstein form that converge from above and below to a function as follows: (a) Each sequence's polynomials must have coefficients lying in \[0, 1\], and be of increasing degree; (b) the degree-_n_ polynomials' coefficients must lie at or "inside" those of the previous upper polynomial and the previous lower one (once the polynomials are elevated to degree _n_).
+    - A way to compute two sequences of polynomials written in Bernstein form that converge from above and below to a factory function as follows: (a) Each sequence's polynomials must have coefficients lying in \[0, 1\], and be of increasing degree; (b) the degree-_n_ polynomials' coefficients must lie at or "inside" those of the previous upper polynomial and the previous lower one (once the polynomials are elevated to degree _n_).
 (These requirements ensure the upper polynomials "decrease" and the lower ones "increase".
 The polynomials in each sequence may start closer to the function at some points than at others.)

         The notes in the general factory functions section include formulas for computing these polynomials for certain kinds of functions, but not all of them.
 Are there formulas to compute these polynomials for the following kinds of functions?